Yukino1010/Pokemon_Image_Classification/README.md

 ## Introduce

 ## Network Structure

 **architecture**
 &emsp;
 ![image](https://github.com/Yukino1010/Pokemon_Image_Classification/blob/master/model/structure.png)
 &emsp;
 ### network design
-- Replace transposed convolutions with  upsampling2d and conv2d
-- Remove Batch Normalization in discriminator or use Layer Normalization
-- add gradient penalty behind loss function
+- use structure similar to AlexNet but reduce the filter of each layers
-- use Leaky-Relu behind all the CNN
+- add AveragePooling behind the last Conv2d to reduce the parameter of Dense